fair-acc/gnuradio4/README.md

 # GNU Radio 4.0 prototype

 > [!IMPORTANT]
-> This is the repository containing the prototype of GNU Radio 4.0.
-> It is currently in a beta state and not ready for production use.
+> This is the GNU Radio 4.0 (GR4) prototype and is currently in a beta state.
+For production use,
-> The main organization and repository can be found [here](https://github.com/gnuradio/gnuradio)
+> please use the GNU Radio 3.X (GR3) version found [here](https://github.com/gnuradio/gnuradio).
 > Bug reports related to this beta should be submitted [here](https://github.com/fair-acc/graph-prototype/issues),
 > and bug reports for GNU Radio 3.X should be submitted [here](https://github.com/gnuradio/gnuradio/issues)